spacer spacer spacer spacer spacer spacer spacer spacer

 • No need for additional DLLs;

-• No dependence on any framework release; That means that you don't have to buy/wait for component new releases;
+• No dependence on framework release; That means that you don't have to buy/wait for component new releases;

-What this utility does NOT do?
+What this utility does NOT do today?

 What are the supported controls?